what is the standard option to provide a command line program to view its documentation

 $ sort -k3 -t: -n /etc/passwd root:x:0:0:root:/root:/bin/bash adm:x:three:iv:adm:/var/adm/:/sbin/nologin

-Pick Ascertainment
+Pick | Ascertainment |

--kx Specifies the x column to sort on
+-kx | Specifies the x column to sort on |

--n Requests a numeric sort
+-n | Requests a numeric sort |

--o file Saves the sort to the specified file
+-o file | Saves the sort to the specified file |

--ty Specifies the field separator graphic symbol y
+-ty | Specifies the field separator graphic symbol y |

--r Reverse the lodge of the result
+-r | Reverse the lodge of the result |

-- u But keeps unique results
+- u | But keeps unique results |

-The sort control sorts the file only on the screen.
+control sorts the file only on the screen.
 The file is not modified by the sorting.
-To save the sort, use the -o option or an output redirection >.
+To save the sort, use the -o

 Past default, the numbers are sorted according to their character.
 Thus, "110" volition be earlier "xx", which will itself be before "3".
-The -due north option must exist specified so that the numeric graphic symbol blocks are sorted by their value.
+The -due north

 $ sort -k3 -t: -n -r /etc/passwd root:x:0:0:root:/root:/bin/bash adm:x:3:four:adm:/var/adm/:/sbin/nologin

-In this case, the sort command volition sort the contents of the /etc/passwd file this time from largest uid to smallest.
+command volition sort the contents of the /etc/passwd

-Some advanced examples of using the sort command:
+Some advanced examples of using the sort

-• Shuffling values
+- Shuffling values

-• Sorting IP addresses
+- Sorting IP addresses

 A system administrator is quickly confronted with the processing of IP addresses from the logs of his services such equally SMTP, VSFTP or Apache.
-These addresses are typically extracted with the cut command.
+These addresses are typically extracted with the cut

-Here is an example with the file dns-client.txt:
+Here is an example with the file dns-client.txt

 192.168.1.10 192.168.1.200 5.1.150.146 208.128.150.98 208.128.150.99